El Carnavalazo: Background

 In this political crisis, Velasco's regime promised elections for June 1972, which would make his mandate end on August 31.
-One of the likely candidates was the former mayor of Guayaquil Assad Bucaram, considered the favorite candidate.
+One of the likely candidates was the former mayor of Guayaquil, Assad Bucaram, considered the favorite candidate.
 The imminent oil boom and prospect of the immense revenues resulting from it sparked planning of a coup by the military, which did not want these oil riches managed by a populist candidate or the traditional oligarchy.

 Coup

 Publicly, 1972 began peacefully, with Velasco and army chief Bombita celebrating a new year with a toast.
 National debates took place about two topics: the possible triumph of Assad Bucaram in the elections and the country's oil future.
-In early February 1972, plans to overthrow Velasco during carnival circulated among military circles.
+In early February 1972, plans to overthrow Velasco during Carnival circulated among military circles.

-According to Rodrigo Rivadeneira, one of Velasco's aides-de-camp, he personally notified Velasco on February 13, the Sunday before the beginning of Lent, while Velasco was in Ambato that the military intended to remove him from power.
-Velasco indignantly rejected the demand, telling Rivadeneira that he should tell Rodríguez Lara that "if he wants power, he should come and take it from me and I will leave in protest."
+According to Rodrigo Rivadeneira, one of Velasco's aides-de-camp, he personally notified Velasco on February 13, the Sunday before the beginning of Lent, while Velasco was in Ambato, that the military intended to remove him from power.
+Velasco indignantly rejected the demand, telling Rivadeneira that he should tell Rodríguez Lara that "if he wants power, he should come and take it from me, and I will leave in protest."

 Velasco returned to Quito the next day, then on February 15, Shrove Tuesday, went to Guayaquil to deliver a televised address.
-According to Rivadeneira Velasco was, however, unable to deliver the speech he intended to give without the mass audience he was accustomed to speak to and asked to be allowed to return in an hour.
-When he returned to the Palacio de Carondelet he discovered, however, that the coup had already proceeded; he was arrested and deported to Panama the next day.
+According to Rivadeneira, Velasco was, however, unable to deliver the speech he intended to give without the mass audience he was accustomed to speaking to and asked to be allowed to return in an hour.
+When he returned to the Palacio de Carondelet, he discovered, however, that the coup had already proceeded; he was arrested and deported to Panama the next day.

 After the coup, a three‐man junta called the Revolutionary Nationalist Government was established.
 Most Ecuadorian citizens were not aware of the coup at the time, as radio stations only played music and three TV stations from Guayaquil went off the air.